About Us

 Our Region

-Northern Tasmania covers 19,800 square kilometres and bounded by some of Tasmania’s most outstanding and picturesque landscapes.
-It is home to over 143,000 people with the major urban areas based around Launceston and the Tamar Valley.
-Northern Tasmania contains the iconic kanamaluka/Tamar estuary, Australia’s longest navigable estuary at 70km, carrying the combined flows from over 10,000 square kilometres, including the waters from the North and South Esk, Meander and Macquarie Rivers.
-It is also home to numerous historic colonial villages and settlements and generates much of its wealth from natural resource dependent industries such as agriculture, aquaculture, viticulture, forestry, tourism and recreation.
+The region is home to approximately 156,000 people, with the major urban areas based around Launceston and the Tamar Valley.
+Northern Tasmania contains the iconic Kanamaluka / Tamar estuary, Australia’s longest navigable estuary at 70 km, carrying the combined flows from over 10,000 km2, including the waters from the North and South Esk, Meander and Macquarie rivers.
+Rural and coastal communities are serviced by many smaller towns and the region generates much of its wealth from natural resource dependent industries such as agriculture, aquaculture, viticulture, forestry, tourism and recreation.

 Small Farm Living focus area